Youtube

 Department of Business Administration

 As well as producing and providing goods and services to meet the needs of society, business organizations also provide large numbers of people with employment.
 Constantly faced with the task of dealing with a wide variety of issues and responding to the problem of environmental change, businesspeople need both an awareness of the kinds of problems that business are faced with and the knowledge of how to resolve those problems.
 Perhaps unique in its field in Japan, the Department of Business Administration has adopted the so-called four-core system that is prevalent in American business schools.
-The four areas of study that form the core of the Department’s curriculum are: organization and labor theory, financial theory, marketing theory, and accounting.
+The four areas of study that form the core of the Department’s curriculum are: organization and human resource management, financial theory, marketing theory, and accounting.
 Through a practical approach to the study of these four aspects of business administration, the Department aims to cultivate Japan’s businesspeople of the future.

 Features of the Department